kNelakonda/cse15l-lab-reports/Lab-Report-3.md

 ## Researching Commands
 ### News ways to use the *find* command on the command line

-1. One interesting way I was able to use find was to only find files of a certain size, or within the boundaries of a certain size.
+#### 1. -size
+One interesting way I was able to use find was to only find files of a certain size, or within the boundaries of a certain size.
 For example, the following searches within the current working directory all the files that are less than 10 kilobytes
 ```
 $ find . -size -10k
 ```